sajjadGG/book-python/intermediate/enum/check.rst

 * ``enum.verify``
 * Since Python: 3.11

-A :keyword:`class` decorator specifically for enumerations.
-Members from :class:`EnumCheck` are used to specify which constraints should be checked on the decorated enumeration.
+A class decorator specifically for enumerations.
+Members from ``EnumCheck`` are used to specify which constraints should be checked on the decorated enumeration.

 Member